Batsheva Dance Company: 1990–2018

 In 1990, Ohad Naharin was appointed artistic director of the company.
 One of the first things Naharin did as director was request higher pay for the dancers and make their workdays much longer.
 Naharin had been studying with Graham in New York and had previously presented choreographic works in New York as well as in Tel Aviv.
 In this new decade of Batsheva, Naharin built a younger audience by bringing in newer choreographers from around the world, but also many from Israel.
 Along with the refreshed choreography, Naharin developed his own movement language, "Gaga".
 This new movement boomed and has become well known worldwide, making Batsheva the leader of the Gaga style and renowned internationally.

+2018–present

+In September 2018, Ohad Naharin stepped down from his position as the company’s artistic director.
+The position was taken by Gili Navot, a former Batsheva dancer and rehearsal director, while Naharin continued to hold the role of house choreographer.
+In December 2019, the company premiered a piece titled 2019, which was described by The Jerusalem Post as a tight group of fine dancers who shine with singularity, and a choreography that seems to offer a fresh outlook on the components of its performance.
+The piece included music tracks in Hebrew, Arabic, and Japanese.

+Amid the 2023 Gaza war, the company released a statement calling for an immediate ceasefire in Gaza and a hostage deal.